DivineBee/CreationalPatterns/README.md

 For the 3rd pattern I chose Prototype, I created an abstract class for the Ram component
 with the clone() method which will be implemented by child classes.
 This prototype class defines
-an alternative constructor that accepts an objec of the class as an argument.
+an alternative constructor that accepts an object of the class as an argument.
 The clone() method
 consist only of the "new" line which uses its own class name.
 I applied this design pattern to
 the rams because it can be more than one ram in a pc, and in the main class a client is being asked
 if he wants one more ram.
 If yes he can add one more(in the background the clonning of the initial